-Whatever shade it was, it is not His melanin that makes Jesus the Messiah.
+Whatever shade His skin, it is not His melanin that made Jesus the Messiah.

-Regardless how Christianity might have been used in the past, or even today for that matter, it is an egregious sin against God to take the One in whose image we are all created and remake Him in our own image.
+Regardless how Christianity may have been used in the past, or even today, to advance evil ideologies and philosophies, it is an equally egregious sin against God to take the One in whose image we are all created and remake Him in our own image.

-To do so is nothing more than identity theology.
+To do so is nothing less than identity theology.

 And identity theology is nothing less than idolatry.